-- i.
-Requirements identification-Each requirement must have unique tag for cross reference and traceability - ii.
-Change management process-Set of activities that assess the impact and cost of changes - iii.
-Traceability policy--A matrix showing links between requirements and other elements of software development - iv.
-CASE tool support-Automatic tool to improve efficiency of change management process.
-Automated tools are required for requirements storage, change management and traceability management
+- 1. Requirements identification -- Each requirement must have unique tag for cross reference and traceability - 2.
+Change management process -- Set of activities that assess the impact and cost of changes 3.
+Traceability policy -- A matrix showing links between requirements and other elements of software development - 4.
+CASE tool support --Automatic tool to improve efficiency of change management process.
+Automated tools are required for requirements storage, change management and traceability.